 Airport Observation Area

 Tulsa Airports Improvement Trust (TAIT) is constructing a first-class observation area for R.L.
 Jones, Jr. Airport (RVS) on 91st Street between Elwood Ave. and Elm Street.
-Initially, the airport constructed a parking area with six paved parking spaces off of the southwest corner of the main runway, the single best vantage point to view aircraft taking off and landing but was not able to justify budgeting the considerable funds to purchase the proposed amenities but began a community-wide effort to raise funds for the improvements to the observation area.
-Fundraising efforts began in October 2009 with a golf tournament.
+Initially, the airport constructed a parking area with six paved parking spaces off of the southwest corner of the main runway, the single best vantage point to view aircraft taking off and landing but was not able to justify budgeting the considerable funds to purchase amenities.
+A community-wide effort to raise funds for the improvements to the observation area began in October 2009 with a golf tournament.
 The 2009 golf tournament was followed by another golf tournament in 2010 and the sale of personalized brick pavers to edge concrete areas.
-The pavers will be an attractive addition and give individuals an opportunity to support the construction of the observation area.
-The most recent fundraising effort was the sale of taxiway lights that have been recovered from Tulsa International Airport and R.L.
+The most recent fundraising effort was the sale of taxiway lights that were recovered from Tulsa International Airport and R.L.
 Jones, Jr. Airports and rewired as desk lamps.
-The original fixutures were replaced with new LED fixtures.
+The original taxiway light fixtures were replaced with new LED fixtures.

-When complete, the observation area will offer a park-like setting including a shelter, picnic tables, viewing platform, and restrooms.
-Thus far, six picnic tables on concrete pads, a raised platform and a concrete pad for an airport diagram and a gazebo with additional picnic tables have been constructed.
+When complete, the observation area will offer a park-like setting including a shelter, picnic tables, viewing platform and restrooms.
+Thus far, six picnic tables on concrete pads, a raised platform, a concrete pad for an airport diagram and a gazebo with additional picnic tables have been constructed.
 Most recently equipment was added so that visitors in the observation area can listen to air traffic control communications on with their radios tuned to 91.1FM.
 Next will come the addition of irrigation and landscaping.
 All construction has been performed by R.L.
 Jones, Jr. employees other than the airport’s diagram that was painted onto the concrete pad by a local young man, Jesse Durney, as his Eagle Scout project.
 The ability to listen to the tower was provided by the Jones Riverside Airport Association and equipment donated by LDGregory, Inc.